ossf/Diagrammers-Society/README.md

 # **The OpenSSF Diagrammers Society**

-We are a group of drawing-enthusists who assemble to help craft a series of dynamic images to help convey all the amazing work going on throughout the OpenSSF.
+We are a group of drawing-enthusiasts who assemble to help craft a series of dynamic images to help convey all the amazing work going on throughout the OpenSSF.

 ##
 **Motivation**